Revised: February 23, 2021 (click here for printable PDF)

 2. To call special meetings of the Faculty, as the Committee deems advisable, and, with the assistance of the Dean's Office, to notify the members of the Senate and the Faculty at large.

 3. To make necessary arrangements for non-members of the Senate to appear and address the Senate on appropriate issues.

-4. To convene the newly-elected members of the Senate prior to their first regular Senate meeting in August the responsibilities, powers, and procedures of the Senate, and to allow them to meet with their assigned committees to learn the duties and functions of those assignments.
+4. To discuss with the newly-elected members of the Senate at their first regular Senate meeting in August the responsibilities, powers, and procedures of the Senate, and to allow them to meet with their assigned committees to learn the duties and functions of those assignments.

 5. To recommend to the Senate rules and regulations to govern the conduct of the Senate's business.

-6. To make rulings in controversies over the interpretation or application of these Bylaws; such rulings can be overturned by the Senate as a whole.
+6. To make rulings in controversies over the interpretation or application of these Bylaws; such rulings can be overturned by a majority vote of the Senators voting.

 7. To accept for the agenda of the next regular meeting any item endorsed by majority vote of the Senate.

 8. To prepare a slate of nominees, drawn from the Senate membership, for President-Elect, Secretary and all standing committee positions and special committee positions, if any, at the April meeting of the Senate.
 The President-Elect will be voted on at the April meeting and the other positions will be voted on at the August meeting of the following academic year.

 9. To nominate qualified Faculty members of the College for other positions and offices that the Senate is responsible for filling, and to present the nominees to the Senate for election at the appropriate times.